PetrKryslUCSD/FinEtoolsFlexStructures.jl/README.md

 - Only elastic structures can be modeled.
 - Only simple solid beam cross sections are implemented.
 Open thin-walled beams cannot be simulated at this point since the warping of the section is not enabled.
 - Shells need to be homogeneous.
 The layered model suitable for laminates and such is not implemented yet.
+- Neither beams nor shells can be attached with an offset (eccentricity).

 ## News